Up to 35% off Raised Beds

 Flame Azalea

-Flame Azalea is a slow-growing deciduous shrub that produces apricot-colored flowers and prefers moist and well-drained soil.
+Flame Azalea is a slow-growing deciduous shrub that produces apricot-colored flowers and prefers well-draining soil.

-The flame azalea is a plant with a coarse texture and a slow growth rate.
-This deciduous shrub has an upright form that grows from 4 to 8 feet tall and 8 to 10 feet wide.
-The plant produces 2-inch flowerheads that can grow in various colors, including orange, apricot, pink, scarlet, or salmon.
+Flame azalea is a deciduous shrub with a coarse texture and a slow growth habit.
+It typically grows upright to about 4 to 8 feet tall and spreads 8 to 10 feet wide.
+In spring, it produces striking 2-inch flowerheads in vivid shades of orange, apricot, pink, scarlet, or salmon.

 Flamenco Rumba Cuphea